Logarithmic motivic homotopy theory: Properties of logarithmic motivic spaces and spectra

 \begin{prop} Suppose $\cE_1 \to X_1$ and $\cE_2\to X_2$ are vector bundles in $\SmlSm/S$, where $S\in \Sch$.
 Then there is a canonical equivalence

-in $\infC$. \end{prop} \begin{proof} The question is Zariski local on $S$.
-Therefore, we may assume that $S$ is affine.
-By Proposition \ref{noetherian.2}, we reduce to the case where $S\in \Sch_{noeth}$.
-With this assumption, the claim was proved in \cite[Proposition 7.4.15]{logDM} if $\infC$ is stable.
-Since the proof used \eqref{logHprop.0.4}, we will explain an alternate approach.
+in $\inflogHpt(S)$. \end{prop} \begin{proof} When $S\in \Sch_{noeth}$, the claim was proved in \cite[Proposition 7.4.15]{logDM} in the stable setting.
+The noetherianity was not actually used in the proof.
+Since the proof used \eqref{logHprop.0.4}, we will explain an alternative approach.

 We set $T:=\cE_1\times_S \cE_2\times_S \cE_3$, where $\cE_3:=S$ (in \cite[Proposition 7.4.16]{logDM} we used a nontrivial $\cE_3$).
 In \cite[Construction 7.4.14]{logDM}, we constructed 55 fs log schemes $T_I$ corresponding to all nonempty subset $I\subset\{1,\ldots,6\}$ such that $I\cap \{4,5,6\}\neq \{4,5\}$.
 Furthermore, it was shown that the morphisms $T_{14}\to T_1$, $T_{24}\to T_2$, and $T_{124}\to T_{12},T_4$ are composites of admissible blow-ups along smooth centers.